-- 1. Go to Configure > Sites and select a site. - 2.
-Click Device Groups tab. - 3.
+- 1. On Extreme Campus Controller, go to Configure > Sites and select a site. - 2.
+Select Device Groups tab. - 3.
 Select your configured device group. - 4.
-Beside the Profile field, select \(\simeg \) to edit the configuration profile. - 5.
+Beside the Profile field, select 🖍 to edit the configuration profile. - 5.
 From the Networks tab, assign a radio to the network you created. - 6.
 From the Roles tab, select the appropriate roles that will be applied to the end system during connection/registration/authorization.
 Typically all roles are selected.

-Upon creating an External Captive Portal network, the rules engine creates the following:
+Upon creating an External Captive Portal WLAN the Extreme Campus Controller automatically creates the following internal rule: